ResetXPDR/MSFS_AutoFPS/README.md

         - Applicable to FPS Cap mode in Expert mode and Non-Expert mode when an FPS cap is auto-detected.
         - When enabled, set the target FPS to your FPS cap if you use one, or slightly below your usual FPS if not, for the logic to function properly.
         - TLOD Base Extra
-          - When enabled, allows TLOD Extra **below** Alt TLOD Top.
+          - When enabled, allows TLOD Extra **below** .
-          - Multiplier configurable between 1.5 and 4 (default 2) and auto-limited such that Base Min + Extra <= Top Max, which includes Top Extra.
+          - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that TLOD Base Min + Base Extra <= TLOD Top Min + Top Extra.
         - TLOD Top Extra
           - Force‑enabled to ensure TLOD/altitude logic functions correctly in this mode.
-          - Allows TLOD Extra **above** Alt TLOD Top.
+          - Allows TLOD Extra **above** .
-          - Multiplier configurable between 1.5 and 4 (default 2) and auto-limited such that Top Max is capped at SimMaxLOD (default 1000).
+          - Multiplier is configurable between 1.5 and 4 (default 2) and auto-limited such that Top Max is capped at SimMaxLOD (default 1000).
         - TLOD Extra seek process will automatically start:
           - When commencing a flight, irrespective of aircraft position, and at the end when on the ground and stopped.
           - When Climbing through Alt TLOD Top.